krunal-bhavsar/CS_612_Assignment_5/README.md

 # RESTfulservice-using-docker-springboot
 This repository is on RESTful service using Docker and Spring Boot.
 For the front end I have used HTML, Jquery and Ajax to display data from Json.
-This repository has two folders one which has the HTML file in it and the other with Spring Boot API file.

 ## Files Included
 1. RestAPI folder which has the Spring Boot application and the Docker file.